dsi-engineering-ag/kubernetes-hands-on/04-networking-ingress/readme.md

 `curl -i <ip>`

+**Important**: If you are using the docker driver, this does not work.
+You should port-forward your traffic to the ingress and not try to access the minikube ip.
+This is due to a limitation of Docker driver networking.

 - What changed?
 - What was deployed on your cluster?
 Check all running pods in your cluster: `kubectl get --all-namespaces pods`
 - Where does the answer for your HTTP GET come from?

 ## AWS

 We are using the AWS Load Balancer Controller.
 The controller is already installed.
 You can find them using the following command:
 `kubectl get pods -n kube-system`